mshojaei77/Youtube2Book/README.md

 2. When prompted, enter the URL of the YouTube playlist you want to convert to a PDF.

-3. The script will download the videos, extract their transcripts, and create a PDF document with the playlist's information.
+3. The script will extract their transcripts, and create a PDF document with the playlist's information.

 ## Contributing